dhan112099/NodeGraph_PMI/README.md

 ## Creating PropertyPort

 Now, Let's create a node with PropertyPort.
-If you click "Create AutoNodeProperty", below node will be created.
+If you click "Create AutoNodeProperty", a node like below will be created.

 ![](https://github.com/lifeisforu/NodeGraph/raw/master/Documents/Images/AutoNodeProperty.png)

-As you can expect, this is acheived by adding simple attribute.
+As you can expect, this is acheived by adding a simple attribute.

 ```cs
 "NodeGraphSamples/Model/AutoNodeProperty.cs"